rswinkle/sdl_img/README.md

 When using any of these modes, all the images will be collected in a list in the order they're given (not sorted like basic usage).
 In addition, any urls will be downloaded to a cache directory before startup.
-If you have a large list or lists of urls, that could take a bit to download so you'd startup would be slow.
+If you have a large list or lists of urls, that could take a bit to download so your startup would be slow.
 In addition, for now if you have multiple url images with the same name, the later ones will simply overwrite the earlier ones in the cache.